nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Hybridized:** Pertaining to the state of being composed of multiple, distinct materials.

-### Expanded Definition and Usage\nComposite nanoparticles are pivotal in advancing technologies due to their tailored properties.
+### Expanded Definition and Usage:
+Composite nanoparticles are pivotal in advancing technologies due to their tailored properties.
 In biomedical applications, they allow for the design of multifunctional delivery systems that can target specific cells or tissues and respond to environmental stimuli.
 In environmental science, they improve the efficiency of pollutant removal through enhanced catalytic activity.
 Additionally, their unique optical and electronic properties make them suitable for use in sensors and electronic devices that require high sensitivity and specificity.